 At art and design facility ADX, aspiring makers learn from local experts.
 Cultivate your skills in such areas as welding, upholstery, metalsmithing, 3-D printing and Photoshop through a range of introductory to advanced classes.
 Featuring a 14,000-square foot space (1300 sq m) complete with a wood shop, metal shop and design lab, this is one of the largest and most innovative makerspaces in the city.

-Part botanical gift shop, part workspace, work/shop is a charming Northwest Portland boutique with an array of workshops for the beginner or skilled crafter.
-Owner Heather Smith says the most popular options are yarn macrame, candle making and weaving— the last of which even includes a take-home loom.
+Sea of Roses is a charming Portland floral design studio that offers an array of workshops for the beginner or skilled crafter.
+Owner Heather Smith says the most popular options are yarn macrame, candle making and floral design—the last of which includes your own custom arrangement.

 Settle in at one of the premium sewing machines at Northeast Alberta sewing studio Modern Domestic and take part in classes of all levels for crafting apparel, quilts, bags and accessories.
 This sewing studio is also a retail store, so if you run out of buttons or batting mid-project, they’ve got you covered.